PSF Frequently Asked Questions

 Can I propose aims that will need use of non-human animal models for their completion?

-No. Experiments that use non-human animals or primary tissues derived from them should not be included in the research plan.
-In keeping with the wishes expressed in Doris Duke’s will, experiments that use non-human animals or primary tissues derived from them will not be supported.
+No. In keeping with the wishes expressed in Doris Duke’s will, experiments that use non-human animals or tissues derived from them, including cell lines, should not be included in the research aims.

 My proposed research aims build on preliminary data generated with non-human animal models or their primary tissues.
 Can I include these data in my application?